 - Levator lengthening to help eyelid closure

 A simple procedure that can improve the position of the face at rest by using a piece of fibrous sheet to tighten and lift the cheek.

-Botox may be injected into the affected side of the face to relax any facial muscles that have become tight, or to reduce unwanted muscle movements.
-It can also be used on the unaffected side of the face tom improve the overall symmetry and appearance.
+BOTOX® may be injected into the affected side of the face to relax facial muscles that have become tight or to reduce unwanted muscle movements.
+It can also be used on the unaffected side of the face to improve the overall symmetry and appearance.

 Come for a consultation to discuss corrective surgery for facial palsy in detail.